Trantor-teseo/fetch-gh-release-asset/README.md

 **Required** The name of the file in the release.

 ### `token`
-Optional Personal Access Token to access repository.
+**Required** Personal Access Token to access repository.
 You need to either specify this or set the GITHUB_TOKEN environment variable yourself.

 ## Example usage